 How to depuff your face with lymphatic massage

-If the first thing you see when you look in the mirror in the morning is puffy skin, it could be a sign that your face could some extra help with lymphatic drainage.
+If the first thing you see when you look in the mirror in the morning is puffy skin, it could be a sign that your face needs extra help with lymphatic drainage.

 The lymphatic system removes toxins and metabolic waste from cells all over the body, carrying these substances away in lymphatic fluid (lymph).
 When lymph circulation is impaired or overwhelmed, lymph fluid can build up.
 This shows up in the face as swelling and puffiness, and even bags under the eyes.